Now Reading

 Crown Chakra (Sahasrara)

-The crown chakra, or Sahasrara Chakra, is the highest chakra in the chakra system, located at the top of the head.
-It is associated with violet or white and relates to our connection with the divine, spiritual enlightenment, and cosmic consciousness.
+The crown chakra, or Sahasrara Chakra, is the highest in the chakra system and is at the top of the head.
+It has a violet or white color.
+We connect with our divinity, enlightenment, and consciousness through this chakra.

-The element of consciousness is associated with the crown chakra, representing our ultimate spiritual potential.
-It governs our ability to transcend the limitations of our physical body and connect with our higher self and the divine.
+The crown governs our ability to transcend the limitations of our physical body and connect with our higher self and the divine.

 Open crown chakra

-We are able to tap into our highest potential and experience a profound sense of oneness with the universe.
+We can tap into our highest potential and experience a profound sense of oneness with the universe.

 Closed crown chakra